bluecatlabs/gateway-workflows/Community/sonar_importer/README.md

 - Kompira Cloud URL:
-This corresponds to your Kompira Cloud Dashboard URL.
+This corresponds to your Kompira Cloud Instance URL.
 Please enter in the following format.
 `https://{Kompira Instance}.cloud.kompira.jp`
 Replace {Kompira Instance} with your Kompira Cloud instance name.